Lumakras

 Geriatric Use

 Of the 357 patients with any tumor type who received LUMAKRAS 960 mg orally once daily in CodeBreaK 100, 46% were 65 and over, and 10% were 75 and over.
-No overall differences in safety or effectiveness were observed between older patients and younger patients.
+No overall differences in safety or effectiveness were observed between older patients and younger patients treated with LUMAKRAS as a single agent.

 Hepatic Impairment